joelburget/d4/README.md

 **D4.js** is a JavaScript library for declaratively displaying data.
 It replicates a small subset of [D3.js](https://d3js.org)'s functionality.

+## Why?

+This is an experiment in replacing the mutative style of d3 with a more declarative style.
+We use React to handle rendering, which makes most of the complexity go away.

 ### What's here

 * Selections (-ish)